Mahesh-Ironcoder/temp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # !
-Note: The app is still under the development phase and !
+Note: The app is still under the development phase !

 ## Available Scripts